Interested in remote working?

 If you’re adding value to the company and they don’t want to lose you, they might be willing.

-Perhaps this could be an exercise in graded exposure, where they allow you to work from home for half the week as a test before going full-time remote.
+Perhaps this could be an exercise in graded exposure, where they allow you to work from home for half the week before going full-time remote.

 You may need some bargaining power before suggesting this, and it might help if the company’s already set a precedent for previous employees.